-Employment Agreements, Severance Benefits and Change in Control Provisions description of the Employment Agreements in the narrative to the 2011 Grants of Plan-Based Awards Table.
+Employment Agreements, Severance Benefits and Change in Control Provisions

+In connection with our private placement in 2007, we entered into employment agreements with each of the individuals serving as named executive officers at the time.
+These employment agreements (the "Legacy Employment Agreements") remain in place with Mr. Koertner, Mr. Engen, Mr. Green and Mr. Swartz.
+Mr. Evans entered into an employment agreement (the "Evans Employment Agreement" and, together with the Legacy Employment Agreements, the "Employment Agreements") in connection with his appointment in January 2012.
+Mr. Martinez is no longer party to an employment agreement with the Company.
+The Employment Agreements provide for severance payments and benefits upon a termination of a named executive's employment without cause or for "good reason," as further described below in the description of the Employment Agreements in the narrative to the 2012 Grants of Plan-Based Awards Table.
 We compete for executive talent in a highly competitive market in which companies routinely offer similar benefits to named executive officers.
 We view the cash severance and continuation of health and welfare benefits as appropriate for the named executive officers who may not be in a position to readily obtain comparable employment within a reasonable period of time due to the restrictive covenants, including a one-year non-compete covenant, in the Employment Agreements.